Rolesville COVID-19 Update

 Changes to Town Services

 - Police Department.
-The Police Department lobby is open to the public on a limited basis, from 8am-12pm and again from 2pm-5pm.
+The Police Department lobby is open to the public from 8am-12pm and again from 2pm-5pm.
 The medicine dropbox is available in the lobby.
 Citizens are encouraged to continue reporting non-emergency incidents through the online reporting service.
 As they have throughout the COVID-19 response, the Police Department maintains the necessary staffing levels to safeguard the well-being of the community.
 If you have an emergency, please call 911.

 - Small Business Resources.
 The Town is working with Wake County Economic Development and the Rolesville Chamber of Commerce to share the resources available to assist small businesses at this time.
 Available resources are listed on a special COVID-19 Resources for Businesses web page.